-1. Reduction of artificial fertilizers and pesticides use
+1. Reduction of artificial fertilizers and pesticides used

 2. Reusing and Recycling of materials

-Planting of more tree cover is the best way of reducing soil pollution through minimizing erosion and effects of floods.
+Planting more tree cover is the best way of reducing soil pollution by minimizing erosion and the effects of floods.
 Reforestation achieves this by providing protective ground cover for the soil.

 4. Physical methods (thermal)